Adult Attention Deficit Hyperactivity Disorder (ADD/ADHD) Clinic

-ADHD is now a commonly accepted disorder in children.
-Only more recently has it been recognised as a problem experienced by adults.
+ADHD is a commonly accepted disorder in children though only more recently has it been recognised as a problem experienced by adults.
 This means that very often adults with ADHD have had problems since childhood and their difficulties in adulthood have not been properly recognised.

 Adults with ADHD may feel that they have been blamed or held responsible for things over which they have had little control.
 For example, they may have been told that they were lazy in school, or that they were rude in social interactions.
 Adults with ADHD, therefore, have to cope, not only with their own difficulties but often with the negative perceptions and reactions of others

 ADHD is what doctors describe as a developmental disorder, which means that it is a problem that is present from childhood.
 The term developmental disorder does not indicate the cause of the problem, and often with problems that begin in childhood it is very difficult or impossible to know what caused them to happen.
 There may be a genetic component (i.e. the patient inherited it from their parents) or there may be other reasons, such as damage to the brain in early life.